workinKeith/JSEmbed/README.md

 			var params = {
 				base: "", // Set a base url of all app content.
 Defaults "".
 			 	api: "none", // supported custom apis are defined in jsembed.
 Defaults "none".
 			 	scaletype: "fit", // update window.canvasScale on window resize?
 Defaults "fit".
-Also supports "fill", "fillto" and "none."
+	// Also supports "fill", "fillto" and "none."
 			 	indexroot: "true", // use the current index url as the path root?
-If false uses domain root instead.
+	//If false uses domain root instead.
 Defaults false (use domain root).
 			 	//allowtouchmove: "false", // allow the page to scroll when user drags or swipes?
 Defaults to false.
 			 	//maxwidth: 1024, //The maximum width to scale the canvas to.
 Only works with fillto.
 			 	//maxheight: 640, //The maximum height to scale the canvas to.
 Only works with fillto.
 			 	//libs: ["flambe.js"] // array of libs to embed before trying to launch app.
-Defaults [].
+	//Defaults [].
 Libs will load from base url unless you set libsIgnoreBase: "true" param.
 			}
 			// Attributes will be set on the embed target for use by the app. "base" will be set as well. var attr = {